ReemMDA99/Horiseon/README.md

 5. Create .gitignore file for untracked files.

 6. Git Repository:
-    -Create a repository for the project.
+    -This repository has a unique name.
+    -This repository follows best practices for file structure and naming conventions.
+    -This repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+    -This repository contains multiple descriptive commit messages.
+    -This repository contains quality README file with description and link to deployed application.
-    -Clone the repository usinh git clone <link>
+    -Clone the repository usinG git clone <link>
     -Use git add . after adding, deleting, changing files.
     -Use git commit -m "message" to commit the added files to repository.
     -Use git push origin main for pushing the commited files to main branch.